GoogleCloudPlatform/endpoints-codelab-android/README.md

 * Implement **better sync logic** with some level of incremental synchronisation.

-You are also encouraged to use a real Android device, either through USB debugging or by generating a signed APK (In Android Studio :
+You are also encouraged to use a real Android device, either through USB debugging or by generating a signed APK (In Android Studio:
 **Build > Generate Signed APK...**) and installing it on a phone or tablet.

 ![image alt text](images/image_39.png)